 In January, I’ve listed the reasons I’m leaning towards self-publishing.
 This time, I’ll share something that could make the decision easier for others, whichever way they choose.

-This will NOT be a list of (dis)advantages of each route – there’s a lot on that topic on the internet (though I might return to that should I be asked, or provide a link to those who described that well).
+This will NOT be a list of (dis)advantages of each route – I cover those separately.
 Instead, I’ll share how your goals and priorities for your story might affect that decision.

 Print vs. e-book

 If you believe e-books are the future, want to be eco-friendly and save our forests, or have any other reason to prioritize digital books over print, self-publishing might be the better way to go.
 It usually offers better royalty rate for e-books but print sales are very low.

 If you’d prefer to get your books to the bookstores, the traditional route might be the only way to go.
 Publishers have established contacts and if your book passes all the way to a contract, you should have no issue seeing your books in bookstores.
 The tradeoff is that your royalty from e-books will be lower than that of self-published authors despite those books being more expensive.

 While the major genres give you a choice, some genres which have smaller target audience might not be seen viable for traditional publishers due to the low sales potential (keep in mind that they need to print books in advance and any leftovers are costs someone has to pay).
 Some genres might be seen unworthy a bookstore or stigmatized and thus better sold as an e-book.
 (Have you seen anyone proudly reading an erotic book in the train?
 I haven’t.
 E-reader won’t give that away.)
 This is a point worth research for your particular genre.